withastro/astro/docs/src/pages/installation.md

 npm init astro my-astro-project -- --template GITHUB_USER/REPO
 ```

-After `create-astro` scaffolds out your project, you would need to install any of the projects dependencies.
+After `create-astro` scaffolds out your project, you would need to install the projects dependencies.
 To do this, enter:

 ``` bash
 npm install